kanmaniannie180-hub/edge-ai-wafer-defect-classification/docs/defect_definitions.md

 ### Notes

-These defects are typically identified in **high-magnification inspection images**.
+These defects are typically identified in **high‑magnification inspection images**.

 **Example:**
 *(Insert one representative malformed via image)*